sjblim/population-based-rnn-optimisation/README.md

-# Population-based Global Optimisation Methods for RNN Training
+# Population-based Global Optimisation Methods for RNNs

 Include a basic Evolution Strategies and Particle Swarm Optimisation as an alternative to gradient based methods.